ThePenitentTextures1/KH1-Gummi-Manager/README.md

 -Fix a bug where clicking on an empty blueprint does not clear the gummi_treeview.
 (Did I resolve this already?)

+-Add support for editing Gummi Ship controls; extend the gumi_content slice to accommodate that section of the data.

 -Simplify the SYS UP and COM LVL code; set all five of them to 1 upon importing a blueprint.
 This will prevent blueprints from unexpectedly having blocks disappear because the SYS UP/COM LVL weren't set correctly.

 -Compile the program as an .exe with external .py components.